kmineshima/JDTB-logic/README.md

 # Japanese Discourse Relations Focusing on Concessive Relations

-A repositor for our LREC-COLING2024 paper "Annotation of Japanese Discourse Relations Focusing on Concessive Inferences."
+A repository for our LREC-COLING2024 paper "Annotation of Japanese Discourse Relations Focusing on Concessive Inferences."

 ## Data